Travelling waves and heteroclinic networks in models of spatially-extended cyclic competition: Analysis of heteroclinic bifurcations destroying periodic orbits

 \subsubsection{Fixed points}

-We now solve for the fixed points of the return map \(\Psi\colon\poinin[3]{1}\to\poinin[3]{1}\) and derive an expression involving only the residence time \(T\), the eigenvalues of \(Df(\xi_{1})\), and the constants of the global map.
+We now solve for the fixed points of the return map \(\Psi_{1}\colon\poinin[3]{1}\to\poinin[3]{1}\) and derive an expression involving only the residence time \(T\), the eigenvalues of \(Df(\xi_{1})\), and the constants of the global map.

-For the $\Xi_{13}$ cycle, the return map $\Psi$ is given by $(\mu^{2}\Psi_{13}\psi_{1})^{2}$.
-We are thus able to consider only the composition $\Psi_{13}\psi_{1}$, as fixed points of this composition will also be fixed points of the full return map $\Psi$.
+For the $\Xi_{13}$ cycle, the return map $\Psi_{1}$ is given by $(\mu^{2}\Psi_{13}\psi_{1})^{2}$---where the symmetry \(\mu\) is defined in \eref{eqn:system_se_stdy_st_sym}.
+We are thus able to consider only the composition $\Psi_{13}\psi_{1}$, as fixed points of this composition will also be fixed points of the full return map $\Psi_{1}$.
 We consider \eref{eqn:xi_1_composition_Xi} without any dependence on time or the superscripts corresponding to the equilibria. \Eref{eqn:xi_1_composition_Xi} becomes the following five equations \numparts

-\endnumparts A solution to this system of equations is a fixed point of the return map \(\Psi\colon\poinin[3]{1}\to\poinin[3]{1}\) on the \poin section \(\poinin[3]{1}\) near \(\xi_{1}\).
+\endnumparts A solution to this system of equations is a fixed point of the return map \(\Psi_{1}\colon\poinin[3]{1}\to\poinin[3]{1}\) on the \poin section \(\poinin[3]{1}\) near \(\xi_{1}\).

 To solve for the fixed point, we note that \eref{eqn:xt_Xi} can be arranged to give

 We are interested in fixed points of the return map near a bifurcation of the corresponding periodic orbit with the heteroclinic cycle.
 Near any heteroclinic bifurcation, the periodic orbit is close to the equilibria of the cycle, and so the length of time a trajectory spends near each equilibria becomes longer as the bifurcation is approached.
 Therefore, \(T\gg 1\), as \(T\) was defined as the residence time a trajectory spends in a small neighbourhood of \(\xi_{1}\).
 Therefore, since $D_{3}$ is order one and $\ltp>0$, we can ignore the $1$ on the left-hand side of this equation and divide through by $-D_{3}$ to obtain an expression for $\xt e^{\ltp T}-\tilde{x}_{t}$ which can be substituted into \eref{eqn:xc_Xi}.